emblab-westlake/FunGeneTyper/README.md

 **Train**

-You can also train a class-level classification or group-level classification model based on your own data, refer to the examples we gave.
-Taking the training of resistance genes (ARGs) as an example, you can train the class classification by running the following code:
+You can also train a class-level classification or group-level classification model based on your own data, refer to the related notebooks under the **'Tutorials/'** for detailed dataset construction process.  **You can generate all datasets related to antibiotic resistance genes (ARGs) directly using these notebooks and reproduce the results presented in our paper.
+Additionally, you can also download these datasets through the provided links and store them in the specified local directory.**

+Taking the training of resistance genes (ARGs) as an example, you can train the class classification by running the following code.
+Please download the datasets through [the provided link](https://drive.google.com/drive/folders/1uKP9-IIkOXqgQYSSfruycdCyl0otY41J?usp=drive_link) and place them in the 'example/ARGs_class_TrainingData/' folder.

 ```python
 python Train_class.py --Train_category 20